JSpeedie/G2ME-legacy/README.md

 ## What are the advantages of G2ME?

 This program takes simple file input, and saves lots of player information.
-This is in stark contrast to existing Glicko2 implementations that only provide functions for calculating one's new rating, after playing someone else.
-G2ME not only allows one to calculate the ratings of people without having to touch code, but it also stores much more information, including players' Glicko2 history, their head-to-heads, the tournaments they've attended, and more.
+This is in stark contrast to the Glicko2 implementations that existed at the start of this project, which only provided functions for calculating one's new rating after playing someone else. `G2ME` not only allows one to calculate the ratings of people without having to touch code, but it also *stores* the Glicko2 information *plus* all players' Glicko2 history, their head-to-heads, the tournaments they've attended, and more.

 ## Example Walkthroughs

 <details><summary>Starter Walkthrough (Click to Expand)</summary><p>

 First you need to create a bracket file.
 For instance, a single elimination tournament of 4 players could have a bracket file like this: